nbicocchi/learn-microservices/modules/software-architectures/slides/1 - Software architectures.md

 Benefits:
 * **Encapsulate Business Logic** in modules, and enables high reusability, while data remains consistent and communication patterns simple.
 * **Modular components can be reused**: that can help teams establish a single source of truth.
-* **Better for teams**: easier for developers to work on different parts of the code and implement business requirements with minimum affect to each other.

 Drawbacks:
 * **Can't diversifying technology**: modular monoliths don't provide all benefits of microservices.
 If you need to diversify technology and language choices, you just can't.